manuelkoso/red-black-tree/README.md

 - `RBTInterface.h`: implementation of the public methods
 - `RBTPrivateFunctions`: implementation of the private functions

 In the `test` folder are all the tests that verify the public interface.
+There are 8 test cases:
+- Red black tree initialization
+- Insertion
+- Deletion
+- Searching
+- Move semantics
+- Copy semantics
+- Iterator
+- Output operator

 ## Implementation choices

+I considered the NIL node as `nullptr`.

-The right and the left members of the `RBTree<T, CMP>::Node`class (that represent the right and the left child of the node) are unique pointers, instead of parent member (that represent the parent node) that is a raw pointer.
+The right and the left members of the `RBTree<T, CMP>::Node` class (that represent the right and the left child of the node) are unique pointers, unlike of the parent member (that represent the parent node) that is a raw pointer.
 I used unique pointers to avoid memory leaks.